juliusbaechle/LoL_Skin_Manager/README.md

 # LOL_Skin_Manager
-Enables the selection of any skin in League of Legends without DLL injection.
+Enables pre-game selection of any champion skin in League of Legends without DLL injection.
+Only affects client side.
 <img src="docs/proof_of_concept.png" alt="proof of concept: Ahri - KDA All Out - Emerald">

 Dependent on: